HelenHighwater1/pourfolio/README.md

 ## Technologies

-Pourfolio has a backend stack of Python, Flask, Jinja, and SQLAlchemy; using a PostgreSQL database.
+Pourfolio has a backend stack of Python, Flask, Jinja, and SQLAlchemy, using a PostgreSQL database.
 The frontend is Javascript and React, as well as some Bootstrap.

 ## Features